valancej/documentation/_general/about/permissions.md

 ### What if I'm not an admin of the repo?

-If you attempt to connect a repository to a new project, and you don't have `admin` permissions on that repository, there are two things you can do:
+If you attempt to connect a repository to a new project, and you don't have `admin` permissions on that repository (or, for Github don't have permission to install the CodeShip Github App), there are two things you can do:

 1. The simplest option is to get `admin` permissions to the repo, which can be given to the team you're in or specifically to your user
-1. The second option is to have someone else, who have `admin` permissions, setup the project for you.
+1. (Non Github): The second option is to have someone else, who have `admin` permissions, setup the project for you.
 The flow would look like this:
     1. User with `admin` permission creates the project and connects the repo (Codeship will create a webhook and register an SSH key)
     1. Same user changes the project settings (Project settings > General > Account used for authentication) and assigns the project to you or another user with limited permissions
     1. The project can now be used by Codeship, even without having admin permissions to the repo
+1. (Github Only): you can get a user with sufficient rights to install the CodeShip Github App and provide it access to the repositories you need, and then proceed to setup the new projects.
+During the setup the app will retrieve the repositories available to it and you can select the one you want for your new project

 ## Security